 We thought last week we might have gotten the IG separate report just on the Comey papers that the FBI went to retrieve a month after he was fired, John, but that's not the big report we're really looking for.

-We're looking for the the Horowitz report on FISA abuse and I and I well that's the big one.
+We're looking for the Horowitz report on FISA abuse.

 I also think it's going to be devastating.

-And then on maybe to a lesser level, but still important, the leaking that went on is outrageous and illegal, and then of course, you know, how much outsourcing of intelligence gathering and spying on American citizens, including the president, went on uh and just by allowing our allies to do the dirty work to circumvent American laws.
+And then, of course, you know, how much outsourcing of intelligence gathering and spying on American citizens, including the president, went on and just by allowing our allies to do the dirty work to circumvent American laws.

 That's the Durham report.

-That's the bar report, I expect.
+That's the Barr report, I expect.

-Yeah, I think that the latter one is picking up a lot of steam, and I think one of the areas where they're zeroing in now is who was funding and paying for Halper when he carried out these activities.
+And I think one of the areas where they're zeroing in now is who was funding and paying for Halper when he carried out these activities?

 When did that funding begin?

-And I think that uh they've discovered an interesting money trail through an office that we haven't been talking out at the Pentagon.
+And I think that they've discovered an interesting money trail through an office that we haven't been talking out at the Pentagon.

 That's the sort of focus that's going on.